Ecommerce SEO: A Practical Guide to Improve Your Organic Traffic [10+ Tactics]

 Some useful tips to make your store responsive are:

-- Make sure buttons on your site bigger on mobile devices.
+- Make sure buttons on your site are bigger on mobile devices.

 - Make the “@” symbol appear on the keyboard when users are putting in their email addresses.